manifold-systems/manifold/manifold-deps-parent/manifold-ext/README.md

 temp; // result
 ```

 >Note, operator methods do not belong to a class or interface you implement.
-Instead you implement them *structurally*
+Instead, you implement them *structurally*
 >simply by defining a method with the same signature.
-Note you can implement several different versions of the same
+Note you can implement several versions of the same
 >method differing by parameter type.
 >
 >Here's a simple example demonstrating how to implement the `+` operator: